jarechalde/SDA-Project/README.md

 # Results

-To show our results, the Python script I developed will use Matplotlib's Basemap Toolkit as we mentioned at the beginning of this document.
+To show our results, the Python script developed will use Matplotlib's Basemap Toolkit as we mentioned at the beginning of this document.
 It will also use Numpy to manipulate our data.
 So the first step of this last part will be to install all the modules that we will need for this script to run.
 ```
 [1] sudo apt-get install python-matplotlib
 [2] sudo apt-get install python-mpltoolkits.basemap